 We supply an exercise pen or baby gate if needed, a litter box, vinegar for cleaning, water crock, initial litter, hay, pelleted food, toys, tarp and floor sheet.
 We may provide other supplies and initial greens.
 We essentially provide ALL the basic supplies EXCEPT the rabbit-proofing and the leafy greens, and we may be able to help with those (ask us).

 Hay and other basic supplies are provided free as needed on an ongoing basis (you pick up supplies).
 Foster homes are encouraged to purchase greens on a go-forward basis unless this becomes a financial hardship.
 If you can’t foster at this time but can donate to support our foster program, we appreciate your help.

 Are foster homes screened?

 Absolutely.
 We wouldn’t want anyone to foster who doesn’t meet the same high standards we have for our adopters.
-It’s only fair to the rabbits and the foster homes.
+It’s only fair to the rabbits and the foster parents.
 As a fosterer, you may decide to adopt your rabbits later on.
-Therefore, to foster a rabbit, you must first fill out an Adoption Application.

 - Rabbits must be housed indoors 100% of the time, in a cage-free environment (playpens ok).
 You'll need a MINIMUM of 4'x4' floor space with room to walk around the playpen.